-The Reality: Stop, research and validate first, this isn’t 1995.
+The Reality: Stop, research and validate first; this isn’t 1995.
 Do structured interviews with at least 65 people (if B2C) and with 20 buying decision makers (if B2B).
-Do extensive competition research as well as looking into previously failed companies in this niche and why they have not made it.
+Do extensive competition research and look into previously failed companies in this niche and why they have not made it.

 Myth #21: You need a detailed business plan.

-The Reality: No, what you need is a single sentence that includes the problem you are solving, your solution, how you make money and plan to grow.
+The Reality: No, you need a single sentence that includes the problem you are solving, your solution, how you make money and plan to grow.
 Business plans are good when there aren’t a lot of unknowns.
-The world of startups or internet entrepreneurship has a lot of moving parts, and in most cases knowing your direction and vision is more helpful.
+The world of startups or internet entrepreneurship has many moving parts, and in most cases, knowing your direction and vision is more helpful.